wyf7107/adk-web-puiblic/README.md

 We welcome contributions from the community!
 Whether it's bug reports, feature requests, documentation improvements, or code contributions, please see our

 - [General contribution guideline and flow](https://google.github.io/adk-docs/contributing-guide/#questions).
-- Then if you want to contribute code, please read [Code Contributing Guidelines](./CONTRIBUTING.md) to get started.

 ## 📄 License